code-gorilla-au/watchtower/README.md

 # Watchtower

+**NOTE**: Alpha version, release pipelines are WIP, if you're keen on running it locally you'll need to install [wails](https://wails.io/).

 Focused product view of your GitHub organisation.
 View repositories, pull requests, security vulnerabilities grouped by product.

 ## Motivation